Feustey/T4G/README.md

 T4G use Hardhat to deploy smart contract in [`/contracts`](./contracts/)

-To deploy contracts (default to Mumbai Polygon testnet): `npx hardhat run contracts/scripts/deploy.ts` _(smart contracts address are automatically added to `.env`)_
+To deploy contracts (default to Bitcoin testnet): `npx hardhat run contracts/scripts/deploy.ts` _(smart contracts address are automatically added to `.env`)_

 #### DB